facebookresearch/fairseq/examples/simultaneous_translation/docs/evaluation.md

 ## Server-Client Protocol
 <<<<<<< HEAD
 An server-client protocol that will be used in evaluation.
-For example, when a *wait-k* model (k=3) translate the English sentence "Alice and Bob are good friends" to Genman sentence "Alice und Bob sind gute Freunde." , the evaluation process is shown as following figure.
+For example, when a *wait-k* model (k=3) translate the English sentence "Alice and Bob are good friends" to Genman sentence "Alice und Bob sind gute Freunde." , the evaluation process is shown in the following figure.

 .